Music in the House

 In recent news, as if donating hundreds of hours serving meals to HH guests weren’t enough, HH Volunteer Judy Olson gave her mother’s piano to Utah’s Place.
 In a brief musical ceremony on April 28, the piano was dedicated with performances by Paul Perry, maestro emeritus of Music in the Mountains, and Stan Zabka, music veteran of TV/Film.
 In accepting the donation for HH, development director Joanna Robinson said, “After all, what’s Utah’s Place without music?”

 As part of our life skills and enrichment program, local singer, song writer, and guitar player Kelly Fleming gives guitar lessons to our guests.
 Kelly has been performing in Nevada County and around the country for many years.

-Many musicians from our Nevada County, and some from other places in the United States, have done benefits for Hospitality House.
-Notably, Mikail Graham’s annual Weekend of Giving (http://hhshelter.org/events-fundraisers/a-weekend-of-giving/) has featured many hundreds of local performers over the years since 2006 when it began.
-Nevada County is blessed with remarkable musical talent in all genres, and Hospitality House reflects that blessing in countless ways.
+Many musicians from Nevada County, and some from other places in the United States, have done benefits for Hospitality House.
+Notably, Mikail Graham’s annual Night of Giving has featured many hundreds of local performers over the years since 2006 when it began.
+This year the Night of Giving will return to the Miners Foundry on Spring Street in Nevada City on Saturday, Dember 20th.
+Nevada County is blessed with remarkable musical talent in all genres, and Hospitality House reflects that blessing abundantly.

 “Doctors can heal the body, but it is music that uplifts the spirit.”